bnb/awesome-hyper/README.md

 * [hyperterm-visor](https://github.com/CWSpear/hyperterm-visor) - Show/hide your HyperTerm terminal with a global hotkey & more.
 * [hyperterm-open-devtools](https://www.npmjs.com/package/hyperterm-open-devtools) - Open DevTools for currently showing web page with a hotkey.
 * [hyperterm-close-on-left](https://www.npmjs.com/package/hyperterm-close-on-left) - Positions the close tab button on the left.
+* [hyperterm-mactabs](https://www.npmjs.com/package/hyperterm-mactabs) - Better tab styles, with macOS-inspired design and close buttons on the left, compatible with most themes.
 * Know of another Hyperterm package?
 [Help add it!](https://github.com/bnb/awesome-hyperterm/issues/new)

 # Themes